zyli93/GEAPR/README.md

 ```shell script
 $ bash run_yelp.sh
 ```
-Please step into that for the settings.
+Please step into that for the different settings of the parameters.

 ### 2. Performance
+There are two ways of checking the performance.

+1. Check out the standard the output;
+2. Check out `path/to/geapr/output/performance/[trail_id].perf`.
+It has all the training and testing logs.

+### 3. Interpretations
+You will need to manually fetch the `output_dict` from the computational graph.
+You can find an example in Line 84 of `./geapr/train.py`.

 ## Appendix